0xsajal/SanityCheckLatest/README.md

 ### Setup

 Clone the repository on the server where you have your node setup done.
-If you are not using the defaut directories for installation of bor and heimdall, please modify the directories you are using in each of the functions under functions folder.
+If you are not using the default directories for installation of bor and heimdall, please modify the directories you are using in each of the functions under functions folder.

 NOTE: Functions execAsync, Logging, CommandOutput, PortCheck and VersionCheck does not need any modifications.